CIRED/EOLES-Coupling/README.md

 It is possible to create a folder with different configurations using the `scenarios_creation.ipynb` notebook.

-The command specifies:
-- `--cpu 1`: the number of CPUs to use
+The command specifies the configuration to use.
+There are two ways to specify that:
 - `--configdir "eoles/inputs/xps/20231205`: the folder where the configurations are stored
+- `--configfile`: the name of the configuration file to run if you do not want to run all configurations in a given folder (ex: `eoles/inputs/xps/20231205/biogasS3_capacityN1_demandReference_policyreference.json`)

 Note that other parameters are allowed:
-- `--configfile`: the name of the configuration file to run if you do not want to run all configurations in a given folder (default: `base.json`)
+- `--cpu 1`: the number of CPUs to use
 - `--patterns`: specify patterns to select configurations (default: `"*.json"`)
 - `--exclude-patterns`: specify patterns to exclude configurations (default: `"base.json"`)